nodejs/node/COLLABORATOR_GUIDE.md

 All pull requests must pass continuous integration tests on the [project CI server](https://ci.nodejs.org/).

-Do not land any Pull Requests without passing (green or yellow) CI runs.
-If there are CI failures unrelated to the change in the Pull Request, try "Resume Build".
+Do not land any pull requests without passing (green or yellow) CI runs.
+If there are CI failures unrelated to the change in the pull request, try "Resume Build".
 It is in the left navigation of the relevant `node-test-pull-request` job.
 It will preserve all the green results from the current job but re-run everything else.